qupath/qupath-docs/docs/advanced/imagej.md

 Finally, there is also a {menuselection}`Send snapshot to ImageJ` {{ icon_screenshot }}.

 This will also launch ImageJ, this time giving it a screenshot from the current viewer instead of raw pixel values.
-The result will be similar to what is generated in QuPath with the {menuselection}`Edit --> Copy view to clipboard` command.
+The result will be similar to what is generated in QuPath with the {menuselection}`Edit --> Copy to clipboard --> Current viewer` command.

 :::{figure} images/imagej_snapshot.jpg
 :class: shadow-image full-image